microsoft/microsoft-ui-xaml-specs/webview/WebView2_spec.md

 }
 ```

-## ContentLoading:
-ContentLoading fires when new content has started loading on the webview's main frame or if a same page navigation occurs (such as through fragment navigations or history.pushState navigations).
-This follows the NavigationStarting event and precedes the NavigationCompleted event.

-## SourceChanged:
-Occurs when the 'Source' property is changed.

 ## NavigationCompleted:
 Occurs when the WebView2 has finished loading the current content or if the navigation has failed.
 To determine whether the navigation has failed, check the IsSuccess and WebErrorStatus properties of the WebViewNavigationCompletedEventArgs class.